utrox/helsinki-algorithms-project/docs/testing.md

 </details>

 ### What has been tested and how?
+- Use a combination of Unit testing, End-to-end testing, Empirical Testing in the following ways:
 - Testing the implementation of `Sieve of Erathostenes`:
   - Test primality of numbers from -10 to 10000.
   - Check if `sieve_of_erathostenes(n)` a list of correct prime numbers up to `n` value